Skip to the main content.

 Industry Benchmarks for Labor Costs

-To reflect post-2025 wage and staffing pressure, here are practical planning ranges many operators use in 2025–2026:
+To reflect post-2025 wage and staffing pressure, here are practical planning ranges many operators use in 2025–2026, based on the average labor cost percentage for different restaurant types:

-These ranges align with recent industry reporting that labor is elevated (e.g., full-service medians in the mid-30% range and limited-service in the low-30% range).
+These ranges align with recent industry reporting that show an elevation in labor (e.g., full-service medians in the mid-30% range and limited-service in the low-30% range).

 Use benchmarks as a reference point, not a verdict.
-Labor cost percentages are best used as benchmarks rather than hard targets for assessing business performance.
-If you’re above range, you’re not “bad,” but you do have a clear signal to investigate scheduling, productivity, menu complexity, and overtime patterns.
+If you’re above range, you’re not failing, but you do have a clear signal to investigate scheduling, productivity, menu complexity, and overtime patterns.

 Comparing Labor Costs to Other Expenses